volfyd/leif-huhn-resume/leifhuhn-devops.md

  * Used Nagios to provide 24/7/365 monitoring of critical services.

- * Utilized intrusion prevention and detection software to maintain security (Snort).

  * Responsible for migrating data obtained through legal discovery into our systems (i.e. from Oracle, PostreSQL, etc).

- * Provided desktop support for the local office.

  * Used scripting to automate backup processes.